-In the Mesh, the FRITZ!Box in its function as Mesh Master has connection information from all terminal devices with WiFi capability, such as smartphones or laptops.
-As soon as the Mesh Master determines that a wireless device no longer has a good connection to the home or guest network, it prompts the device to change to the other wireless network.
+In the Mesh, the FRITZ!Box in its function as Mesh Master has connection information from all terminal devices with Wi-Fi capability, such as smartphones or laptops.
+As soon as the Mesh Master determines that a wireless device no longer has a good connection, it prompts the device to switch to a more suitable repeater or another frequency band.

-In contrast to wireless roaming, with Mesh WiFi steering, the Mesh Master decides when it makes sense to change the wireless network, and not the wireless device itself.
+In contrast to Wi-Fi roaming, with Mesh Wi-Fi steering, the Mesh Master decides when it makes sense to change the Wi-Fi network, and not the wireless device itself.
 The decisive advantage of this is that the Mesh Master can better judge which wireless access point or which frequency band is ideal at a given moment because it has information about all of the wireless devices and their connections, including the load of the Mesh Repeaters.
 Individual wireless devices cannot determine this information.

 What is required?

-- The FRITZ!Box must support Wireless AC or Wi-Fi 6.
+- The FRITZ!Box must support Wi-Fi 5 or Wi-Fi 6

-- The wireless network name (SSID) of both frequency bands of the Mesh Master must be identical (this is the case for the FRITZ!Box's factory settings).
+- The Wi-Fi network name (SSID) of both frequency bands of the Mesh Master must be identical (this is the case for the FRITZ!Box's factory settings)